 Go on a hot air balloon

-Sound expensive but actually it is only 12 Euros per person and kids go free.
+This sounds expensive but actually it is only 12 Euros per person and kids go free, and was one of our favourite Paris toddler activities.
 The balloon is in Parc Andre Citroen.
 Tickets can be bought at the office in the park and the balloon goes up approximately every 15 minutes during the day.
 You get the perfect bird’s eye view of Paris inclusive of the Eiffel Tower.
 The ride doesn’t take too long, perfect amount of time with a tot.
-When you safely land make sure to..
+When you safely land make sure to…

 Run through the water fountains in Parc Andre Citroen

 Just metres away from the hot air balloon is an amazing water fountain with multiple spouts in long rows.
 Esmé spent so much time running through with other children.
 Make sure to bring a towel and a spare set of clothes with you.

 It seems puppet shows are a very popular form of children’s entertainment in France.
 What a wonderful educational and entertaining hour we had.
 ‘Guignol’ is the most prominent French puppet character as we learnt from the French children chanting his name.
 We attended the one in Jardin de Luxembourg.
 However there are many places across Paris that hold daily shows for around 6 Euros pp. They last for an hour, with a break in the middle and are obviously in French.
 I find it incredible how quickly little children pick up new words and the different language didn’t seem to bother Esmé.
 This activity was by far her favourite, demonstrated with excited squeals and hand clapping!!